-One of the most severely punishable offenses in the Army is Absence without Leave (AWOL).
+One of the most severely punishable offenses in the Army is Absence Without Leave (AWOL).
 AWOL is defined as unauthorized absence with intent to return to his or her post.
 A military person can be considered AWOL for any length of time.
-AWOL charges can result from something as minor as reporting late to a post or from something as major as deserting a watch-post on active duty.
-The more severe offense is most often dealt with an aggressive hand because it represents an individual who failed to fulfill a duty that could put the country’s national defense in jeopardy.
+AWOL charges can result from something as minor as reporting late to a post or from something as major as deserting a watch post on active duty.
+The more severe offense is most often handled aggressively because it represents an individual who failed to fulfill a duty that could put the country’s national defense in jeopardy.

 Contact the experienced attorneys at Foshee & Yaffe today to learn more about how they can help you with your Army AWOL case.
 Call today at (405) 378-3033 or contact us online.

 The intent behind the AWOL offense and the severity of the absence will weigh heavily in the penalties given for the incident.
 Every AWOL case is different, and it is difficult to assess a guideline for the punishment.
 Factors that can influence the sentence include:

 - Whether the person returned voluntarily to their assignment or had to be forcibly apprehended

 - If the AWOL offense was during a time of war

 - The overall effect the absence had on fellow officers